 Michael Crabtree (Oakland to Baltimore)

-Crabtree was also heavily dependent on red zone production during his time in Oakland, totaling fifty RZ targets during his three years as a Raider and finishing each season with at least eight touchdowns.
+Crabtree was heavily dependent on red zone production during his time in Oakland, totaling fifty RZ targets during his three years as a Raider and finishing each season with at least eight touchdowns.
 Now, he goes to Baltimore, whose entire wide receiver depth chart combined for eight touchdowns in 2017.
 Baltimore is quite possibly the worst destination for a receiver like Crabtree who depends on red zone production to maintain his fantasy value.